 How do DUIs Impact Your Driving Record?

-Penalties Under California DUI Laws
+Penalties for DUI under California DUI Laws

 - First Offense: The first time you get a DUI you can expect to pay anything from $1,800 to $3,600 in fines.
 Depending on the severity of the situation you may not face any jail time, but there is the possibility of serving up to 6 months.
 Your license will likely be suspended for 4 months or longer.
 A first time offender is required by the state to complete a 3-month, 30-hour alcohol and drug education program.
 You may also be required to have an ignition interlock device installed on your vehicle.